 Witchford Village College is a College within the Morris Education Trust (MET).

-The College is totally committed to ensuring that admissions are carried out in line with statutory guidance.
-Students will be admitted without reference to ability, aptitude or culture.
+The College is committed to ensuring that we carry out admissions are in line with statutory guidance.
+We will admit students without reference to ability, aptitude or culture.

 2. Planned Admission Number (PAN)